Hridayshah: Reign

 He had a keen interest in taking care of animals, especially tigers, of whom he had 16.
 A genealogy of the Gond kings of Mandla was prepared by a Hindu named Jaya Govinda on his orders in Sanskrit on a tablet, now found on the walls of the Gond royal palace at Ramnagar, near Mandla.
-During the reign of Mughal emperor Shah Jahan, Pahad Singh Bundela of Orchha attacked Hirde Shah, hence he shifted his capital to Mandla.
+During the reign of Mughal emperor Shah Jahan, Pahad Singh Bundela of Orchha attacked Hirde Shah lodhi, hence he shifted his capital to Mandla.
 This was the second time the Bundelas of Orchha had attacked Garha.

 He was a descendant of the great Sangram Shah and a close relative of the valiant Gond queen, Rani Durgavati's family.
 Moti Mahal was built by him 350 years ago, which is a wonderful example of the architecture of that time.
 He also built 'Begum Mahal' for the queen and 'Badal Mahal' for the generals.
-The Gond royal palace at Ramnagar was built by Hriday Shah around 1630 AD, when he made Ramnagar his capital.
+The Gond royal palace at Ramnagar was built by Hriday Shah lodhi around 1630 AD, when he made Ramnagar his capital.

 Legacy

-Hriday Shah was the last great king of Garha-Mandla.
+Hriday Shah lodhi was the last great king of Garha-Mandla.
 After his death, no great ruler appeared and court intrigue was common, greatly weakening the state.
 They alternatively invited Aurangzeb and the Marathas for help.
 It ceded away portions of its territory and revenues to buy off its enemies.
 Thus when the Maratha peshwa made demands, the king of Mandla, Narhar Shah, could not fulfill them and was defeated by the Maratha king of Nagpur and the kingdom annexed.